How does mold develop on the ceilings in my home?

 Remediating mold growth in ceilings

 Firstly, identify whether the water damaged ceilings contains insulation or not.
-If the ceiling is on the top floor of the home, it means its insulated.
+If the ceiling is on the top floor of the home, it means it’s insulated.
 Inner ceilings are usually uninsulated, but some homes have inner ceilings insulated for the sake of sound reduction purposes.
 Inner – building ceilings are less likely to have mold growth due to their uninsulated structures.
 Inner-ceilings are more comfortable to remediate if anyhow, mold growth does occur.

-From the content as mentioned above, you know that mold growth requires both a moisture and food source.
+From the content mentioned above, you know that mold growth requires both moisture and food sources.
 Paper on the backside of the sheetrock is the best food source for mold growth.
 So, the moisture is only the controllable factor.
 It is time for uninsulated ceilings to show their advantages.
 The lack of insulation allows air to move on each side of sheetrock, which helps to dry it rapidly.
 Moreover, dehumidifiers and air movers, allow the air to remove moisture quickly.

 Replace or repair?